ethanvillalovoz/ethanvillalovoz/README.md

 ISYE 6420 – Bayesian Statistics

-CS 7632 – Game AI ✅ (Best aligned with real-time autonomy, sim environments, and agent planning)
+CS 8803 O21: GPU Hardware and Software

 What’s your ideal breakdown of your time in a working week, in terms of hours or % per week spent on meetings, coding, reading papers, etc.?